abradshaw/getting-started-with-satellite-6-command-line/initial_configuration,_adding_red_repos/quick_introduction_to_hammer.md

 The command line tool that is shipped with Satellite 6 is called Hammer

-To get started you can examime which commands Hammer is capable of with
+You can examime which commands Hammer is capable of with

 ```hammer --help```